eur-nl/bootcamps/README.md

 Content
 ===

-Preliminary content of the bootcamps is as follows:
+Preliminary content of the bootcamps can be as follows:

 Day 1
 ---

-Intro, short history of Python, characteristics of Python
+Intro, short history of Python, characteristics of Python Jupyter Notebooks

-Jupyter Notebooks

 Python basics

-Python more in depth
+Python more in depth: Numbers & text

-Exercises-1

 Day 2
 ---

-CSV files

-Pandas

-Visualizations

-Exercises-2
+CSV files, Pandas, data cleaning
+Text analysis with NLTK and/or textBlob, data cleaning

+SQL
+BigQuery, visualizations

 Day 3
 ---

-SQLite

-BigQuery

-Exercises-3
+Morning: Wrap-up, evaluation, etc.

 Extras
 ---